Equitable Reminders in Serving Children and Youth Experiencing Homelessness

 The McKinney-Vento Act defines homeless children and youths as individuals who lack a fixed, regular, and adequate night time residence.
 This definition also includes:

 - Children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason.

-- Children and youths who may be living in motels, hotels, trailer parks, shelters, or awaiting foster care placement.
+- Children and youths who may be living in motels, hotels, trailer parks, or shelters.

 - Children and youths who have a primary night time residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings.

 - Children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings.

 - Migratory children who qualify as homeless because they are children who are living in similar circumstances listed above.